ekedonald/Ansible-Automation-Project/README.md

 ![ssh-add keypair](./images/6.%20ssh-add%20keypair.png)

-3. Confirm that the key has been added to the ssh-agent using the command shown below:
+3. Confirm that the key has been added to the SSH-Agent using the command shown below:

 ```sh
 ssh-add -l